a-r-d/a-r-d.github.io/_drafts/software-project-premortems.markdown

 What I do think is that the premortem should not discourage you from doing a project, but it should make you focus on the rough edges and crystalize your plan a bit more before you start.
 However, I definitely think you should take risks when appropriate and doing a premortem should not discourage you from taking good risks.
 Although, I'm afraid that it could.

 ## As a non-decision maker, should you do premortems at work?

 In my career right now I'm not in a position to kick off any major projects at the fortune 500 company I work at and probably never will be (especially since I'm just a consultant).
 You probably aren't either.
-Thats just the reality of life, few people are true decision makers at that level.
+That's just the reality of life, few people are true decision makers at that level.
 And once management has made a decision on some project you are not going to change their minds.

 What you can decide is what train to board.
 I think you should do premortems of new projects before you join them at work, and probably the best way to do this is to get the opinions of a few of your co-workers.
-You are probably not in a position to understand what could make a project fail, but I bet that a lot of your co-workers are!
+You are probably not in a position to understand all of the externalities that could make a project fail, but I bet that some of your co-workers are.
+This is the wisdom of crowds.
 If you find out something has a lot of serious risks, maybe you can avoid a potential layoff 6 months to a year down the line.